Talaria-Robotics/docs/software/README.md

 ![](example-floorplan-graph.png)

 ## Path planning
 The path planning system takes a desired route, computes the most efficient paths, and breaks it down into simple local moves.
+The navigation process relies heavily on odometry to determine its global pose (2D position & heading).

 1. [Control Panel](#control-panel) sets the desired route via the `POST /route` endpoint.
 1. Navigator waits for a connection to its UDP socket, signaling that the Control Panel is ready to begin delivery.